 It’s essential to prove that you are not spending all of your income on your expenses and other debts, but that you are actually saving a small amount each week.
 This says to the lender that you have the finances to repay a credit card if they give it to you.

 Need some help working out how to start saving some of your paycheck each month?
-Check out some of our Budgeting & Saving guides:
+Check out some of our Budgeting & Saving guides.

-Apply for the right card
+Choose the right type of credit card

 We’ve explained in this article that there are different types of credit cards, and you need to choose the right one for your spending habits.
-If you only plan to use the card occasionally, or you don’t have a lot to spend, you should not be chasing a rewards credit card with a high annual fee, high interest rate, and high spending requirements.
+If you only plan to use the card occasionally, or you don’t have a lot to spend, you should not chase a rewards credit card with a high annual fee, high interest rate, and high spending requirements.

 Some cards that are designed for low income earners, such as Low Fee credit cards (which have low or no annual fees) and Low Rate credit cards (which have low interest rates).
 You might even consider whether a debit card would fill your needs better than a credit card.